Varkalandar/granite_crash/README.md

 # granite_crash
-A remake of an old, old game
+A little game to collect gems in the spirit of the old "Boulder Dash" game.